MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### use_fast_read

-None or logical scalar.
+None or bool value.
 If True, the data file is accessed directly by the Microsoft R Services Compute Engine.
 If False, StatTransfer is used to access the data file.
 If None, the type of text import is auto-determined. use_fast_read should be set to False if importing Date or